 Every studio dreams of a self-functioning hype machine, which adds extra zeroes to their bank accounts before the film is even released.
 Comic book movies are hot property for this reason, because even if the film is a stinker, the fans will flock to see it.
 However, the hype machine can also prove to be a film’s biggest enemy—case in point, BvS.
 When a fan is extremely passionate about something, a disappointment will shatter them even harder than if they went in without expectation.
 It’s like going to a water park as a kid.
 If you’re so psyched for it and arrive there and it’s raining, you’ll feel like someone burnt all your Christmas presents.
 However, if it was a last minute plan, you’ll feel meh about it but move on.

-When the hype dies, jadedness takes over.
+When the hype dies, jadedness takes over and fanboys are upset, again.
 I’ll point to Powerless, DC’s new comedy TV show that’s arriving soon, as a prime example.
 I’ve seen more negative comments towards this TV show before a clip had even been shown.
 Sure, it’s not a show which a lot of people were calling for, but how can we judge something before it’s even released?
 Before it’s even been aired, the negativity spreads like wildfire.
 This is not okay.